uwmyuan/bmapdistance/README.md

 [1] "7207"
 ```

+Note that please replace `YOUR_KEY_HERE` with your private key from [Baidu Map API Console](http://lbsyun.baidu.com/apiconsole/key).
+Free quota of inquries is supplied daily.
+A valid key is required if your inquiries exceed daily limit.
+This package will NOT save or record your key in any way.

-Please also refer to the [instructions](https://github.com/rodazuero/gmapsdistance#example-1)
+Please also refer to the [instructions](https://github.com/rodazuero/gmapsdistance#example-1) for more examples.

 # Troubleshooter
 ## Dependency